MaschavanderMarel/mamma-mia/README.md

 - Use Chrome browser
 - Open index.html
 - Set browser to most narrow display mode for best emulation experience.
-Alternatively, it is also possible to use developer tools, toggle device toolbar and select for example iphone 6,7,8.
-However, the embedded video controls are not emulated very well and become too small to be displayed properly, which is not the case on a physical phone.
+This works better than using developer tools, toggle device toolbar and select for example iphone 6,7,8, because the embedded video controls are not emulated very well.
+They become too small to be displayed properly, which is not the case on a physical phone.

 # Usage